Explore how your team can use Hiver.

 Hiver turns Gmail and Outlook into powerful internal ticketing systems.
 It lets teams assign, collaborate, and track queries directly from their inboxes without switching platforms.

-3. Can Zoho Desk handle multi-channel support requests?
+3. Can Zoho Desk handle multi-channel requests from employees?

 Yes, Zoho Desk supports multiple channels, including email, phone, chat, and social media.
-This allows businesses to efficiently manage and resolve queries from different platforms.
+This allows businesses to interact with their employees and resolve their queries no matter where they are.

 4. What are the key limitations of using Zendesk for internal ticketing?